 Heading out into the night in a Snow Tank provides a completely different aurora hunting experience.
 These powerful vehicles get you to the highest points of the fells for sweeping panoramas of the landscape and the vast skies.
 This trip pauses for a hot drink as the tanks take you miles from any northern lights-spoiling light pollution.

-Georgie says: Our local guide was fantastic at telling stories to keep us all enchanted throughout the whole evening.
+Joanne says: Our local guide was fantastic at telling stories to keep us all enchanted throughout the whole evening.

 Duration: 3 hours